Sinéad O'Connor: 1980s: Beginnings and The Lion and the Cobra

 O'Connor's first album, The Lion and the Cobra, was "a sensation" when it was released in 1987 on Chrysalis Records.
 O'Connor named Bob Dylan, David Bowie, Bob Marley, Siouxsie and the Banshees, and the Pretenders as the artists who influenced her on her debut album.
 The Lion and the Cobra was the first of a series of albums that she co-produced.
 The single "Mandinka" was a college radio hit in the United States, and "I Want Your (Hands on Me)" received both college and urban play in a remixed form that featured rapper MC Lyte.
-The song "Troy" was also released as a single in the UK, Ireland, and the Netherlands, where it reached number 5 on the Dutch Top 40 chart.
+The song "Troy" was also released as a single in the UK, Ireland, and the Netherlands, where it reached number five on the Dutch Top 40 chart.
+Enya appeared on the track "Never Get Old" reciting psalm 91 in the Irish language.

 In her first US network television appearance, O'Connor sang "Mandinka" on Late Night with David Letterman in 1988.
 She was nominated for a Grammy Award for Best Female Rock Vocal Performance, and performed "Mandinka" at the 31st Annual Grammy Awards.
 She painted the logo of the hip hop group Public Enemy on her head to protest the first-ever Best Rap Performance award being conferred off-screen.

-In 1989, O'Connor provided guest vocals on The The's album Mind Bomb, on the duet "Kingdom of Rain".
+In 1989, O'Connor provided guest vocals on the The's album Mind Bomb, on the duet "Kingdom of Rain".
 That same year, she made another foray into cinema, starring in and writing the music for the Northern Irish film Hush-a-Bye-Baby.